-Future Impacts of Accounting Pronouncements-The Town has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 83, Certain Asset Retirement Obligations; No. 84, Fiduciary Activities; No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements; No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61, effective for the year ending December 31, 2019, No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the year ending December 31, 2020, and No. 91, Conduit Debt Obligations, effective for the year ending December 31, 2021.
-The Town is, therefore, unable to disclose the impact that adopting GASB Statements No. 83, 84, 87, 88, 89, 90, and 91 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The Town has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the year ending December 31, 2021, No. 91, Conduit Debt Obligations; No. 92, Omnibus 2020; No. 93, Replacement of Interbank Offered Rates; and No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, effective for the year ending December 31, 2022, and No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; and No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending December 31, 2023.
+The Town is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 89, 91, 92, 93, 94, 96, and 97 will have on its financial position and results of operations when such statements are adopted.